EDUC 730 Issues & Trends in Learning Technologies

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create a thread in response to the provided prompt for each discussion.
-Each thread must be at least 300 words, demonstrate course-related knowledge, and include at least 2 research articles.
-In addition to the thread, the student is required to reply to the threads of at least 2 classmates with a substantive response.
-Each reply must be at least 150 words.
+Each thread must be at least 300 words, demonstrate course-related knowledge from assigned readings and presentations, and have its assertations supported with at least 2 research articles in current APA format.
+In addition to the thread, the student is required to reply to the threads of at least 2 classmates with substantive responses.
+Each reply must be at least 150 words and incorporate at least one scholarly research article in current APA format.
+The sources cited in the thread and replies must have been published within the last five years.
 (CLO: A, B, F, G)

 Artificial Intelligence: Trends, Risks, and Potential Benefits Assignment